 Thankfully, college coaches don’t expect parents to stay silent throughout the entire recruiting process.
 They understand that committing to a college or program is typically a family decision and that parents play an integral role in the process.
 So, when should parents approach a college coach, and what should they say?

-If the child already has a relationship with a college coach, it’s completely fine to approach the coach when you see them at a camp or recruiting event.
-Wait until after the game, and keep it simple – a straightforward, “Hi Coach, I’m so-and-so’s mom/dad” will do.
+If the athlete already has a relationship with a college coach, it’s completely fine to approach the coach when you see them at a camp or recruiting event.
+Wait until after the game, and keep it simple–a straightforward, “Hi Coach, I’m so-and-so’s mom/dad” will do.
 If a coach is interested, they’ll keep the conversation going.
 And remember, when the athlete joins the conversation, make sure they’re the ones asking and answering questions.

 Unofficial and official visits are another great opportunity for parents to get to know a college coach.
-Coaches invite potential recruits and their parents to take a campus tour, learn more about the school/program, and answer any questions they have.
-It’s a great chance for coaches to get to know the family on a more personal level.
-For instance, is their school the best academic, athletic, social and personality fit?
+Coaches invite potential recruits and their parents to take a campus tour, learn more about the school and program, and answer any questions they have.
+It’s a great chance for coaches to get to know the family on a personal level.
+For instance, is their school the best academic, athletic, social and financial fit?
 It’s also a great time for parents to take on a bigger role during admissions and financial aid meetings, and ask any logistical questions they have, from student housing to campus safety.
-After all, it’s usually the parents that will be covering at least a portion of the college costs.
+After all, it’s usually the parents that will cover at least a portion of the college costs.

 How can parents encourage their athlete to communicate with coaches?

-What happens if a student-athlete is too nervous to talk to coaches, they’re too shy to speak up, or they prefer that their parents speak on their behalf?
+What happens if a student-athlete is too nervous to talk to coaches, too shy to speak up, or prefers that their parents speak on their behalf?
 It’s a parent’s job to support their athlete, but it’s also a parent’s responsibility to get their athlete to take the lead, even if they’re anxious at first.
 Contacting coaches is essential to the recruiting process and being proactive and reaching out first could help set a potential recruit apart from their competition.
 To help athletes in this regard, parents can work on understanding regulations, including the NCAA recruiting rules and calendar.